upALX/upALX/README.md

 **English**
 <p> I'm that kind of restless person.
 My greatest satisfaction is being nonconformist and always seeking innovation is a motto.
 I am driven by challenges and I make them my source of motivation.
 Dealing with great Challenges is my nature and "impossible" challenges are my favorites. <br>
+   <strong> My dream is to change the world through Technology and you can be part of it! </strong>

 </p>

 **Português**